Drug Evaluation Committee 2007-36 Necessity of Procedure Manual Reapproval due to Change of Head of Medical Institution

 We have the following questions regarding the Standard Operating Procedures at a medical institution where we are in charge of the secretariat.

-Article 36 of the GCP stipulates that "the director of the implementing medical institution must prepare a written procedure for operations related to the clinical trial."
-When the director of the implementing medical institution (director) is replaced, is it necessary for the new director to re-approve the Standard Operating Procedures even if there are no changes in their content?
+Article 36 of the GCP stipulates that "the director of the Investigator Site must prepare a written procedure for operations related to the clinical trial."
+When the director of the Investigator Site (the Director) is replaced, is it necessary for the new Director to re-approve the Standard Operating Procedures even if there are no changes in the content of the Standard Operating Procedures?

 Also, if re-approval by the new hospital director is required, should it be handled as a revision even if there are no changes in content?